-Biochemists often have the opportunity to work in teams on research projects (where they report to a supervisor), or they are assigned individual tasks in modern, well-equipped labs.
-The work schedule is generally regular (40-hour weeks) with occasional opportunities for overtime when a project deadline is approaching.
-Biochemists who opt for the teaching route, whether at the high school or university level, put in hours outside the classroom to be well prepared for their students.
-As with any career in science, biochemists who want to stay current on developments in the field will subscribe to a variety of online or print journals and attend conferences and seminars.
+In addition, biochemists can opt for a teaching route that does not involve research; they find these positions at the high school or the university level.
+As teachers, biochemists put in hours outside of the classroom to be well prepared for their students.
+As with any career in science, a biochemist who wants to stay current on developments in the field will subscribe to a variety of online or print journals and attend conferences and seminars.

 There are plenty of job openings for biochemists interested in carrying out applied research for private companies in health and beauty care, chemical manufacturing, food and drink production, medical instruments and pharmaceutical development.
-Private companies such as these often have positions for biochemists without advanced degrees should also be able to find employment in these sectors.
+Private companies such as these often have positions for biochemists without advanced degrees.

-Many biochemical research projects are funded by federal government funds through the Food and Drug Administration, the Environmental Protection Agency and the National Institutes of Health.
-Positions for biochemists within these agencies will depend on levels of federal funding.
-Other settings in which biochemists will find employment include hospitals, public health laboratories, cancer research institutes, environmental pollution control and public health offices.
+Many biochemical research projects are funded by federal government funds through the Food and Drug Administration (FDA), the Environmental Protection Agency (EPA) and the NIH.
+Biochemists can seek positions within these agencies, but availability of positions depends on the level of federal funding.
+Other settings in which biochemists can seek employment include hospitals, public health laboratories, cancer research institutes, environmental pollution control and public health offices.

-Many biochemists discover their passion for chemistry and begin their academic training in high school by taking advanced placement courses in biology, chemistry, calculus and physics.
-An undergraduate bachelor’s degree will qualify the graduate for positions such as research assistant, inspector or technical sales representative.
+Many biochemists discover their passion for science and begin their academic training in high school by taking advanced placement courses in biology, chemistry, calculus and physics.
+With an undergraduate bachelor’s degree, a biochemist can qualify for positions such as research assistant, inspector or technical sales representative.
 Therefore, a bachelor’s degree at minimum is required for entry-level positions.

-Biochemists who go on to obtain a master’s degree qualify for most positions in commercial industries such as food inspection or product development, as well as for jobs in the private sector in marketing, sales or administration.
+Biochemists who go on to obtain a master’s degree qualify for most positions in commercial industries, such as food inspection or product development, as well as for jobs in the private sector in marketing, sales or administration.
 To get accepted into a master’s program, the selection committees are usually looking for students with a strong history of laboratory experience and excellent professor or supervisor recommendations.

 A PhD in biochemistry or chemistry is necessary to lead or participate in serious research projects.
-At this level, a sub-specialty is declared and original research is completed to meet doctoral-level standards of the academy.
+At this level, candidates declare a sub-specialty and complete original research in order to meet the doctoral-level standards of the academy.
 Graduate students in a PhD program typically take five to seven years to complete their PhD.
 This happens under the close supervision of a senior mentor or principal investigator, along with the guidance of a committee of several other senior scientists.

 Licensing and/or Certification

-Colleges and universities offering biochemistry degrees may obtain curricular and degree approval from the American Chemical Society.
-Many employers consider this certification from ACS a great advantage in prospective hires.
-There is no state or federal requirement for licensing to work as a pure biochemist, unless the job itself carries a certification requirement, such as a radiologist technician.
+Colleges and universities offering biochemistry degrees may obtain curricular and degree approval from the American Chemical Society (ASC) and many employers consider this certification from the ACS a great advantage in prospective hires.
+There are no state or federal requirements for licensing to work as a pure biochemist, unless the job itself carries a certification requirement.

 Necessary Skills and Qualities

-An aptitude for mathematics and interest in the biological or chemical sciences are essential.
+First and foremost, an aptitude for mathematics and an interest in the biological or chemical sciences are essential.
 Without a passion for these, maintaining a job as a biochemist is difficult.
 In addition, because research in biochemistry relies on computers and medical technologies, an extensive understanding of computer science and software is very helpful, but not necessary.
 Often these are skills that are attained during the job training.
 Advanced level researchers must know how to design plausible experiments, which may include designing and building the necessary technical tools and equipment.
-Attention to detail, the ability to work with a team and good communication skills are also excellent qualifications for a biochemist.
+Attention to detail, the ability to work with a team and good communication skills are also important qualities for a biochemist.